 The purpose of this letter is to confirm the terms and conditions of the Transaction (the ATransaction@) entered into between us as of the date of this letter (the ATrade Date@).
-This letter constitutes a AConfirmation@ (this AConfirmation@) and incorporates by reference the definitions and provisions of the 1991 ISDA Definitions together with the 1998 Supplement to the 1991 ISDA Definitions (as published by the International Swaps and Derivatives Association, Inc.) (the A1991 Definitions@.
+This letter constitutes a AConfirmation@ (this AConfirmation@) and incorporates by reference the definitions and provisions of the 1991 ISDA Definitions together with the 1998 Supplement to the 1991 ISDA Definitions (as published by the International Swaps and Derivatives Association, Inc.) (the A1991 Definitions@, as amended or supplemented from time to time).
 In the event of any inconsistency between those definitions and provisions and this Confirmation, this Confirmation will prevail.

-This Confirmation forms part of, and is subject to, the Master Agreement between us dated as of November 17, 2000 (the AMaster Agreement@).
+This Confirmation forms part of, and is subject to, the Master Agreement between us dated as of November [17], 2000 (the AMaster Agreement@).
 All the provisions contained in the Master Agreement govern this Confirmation except as expressly modified below.

 It is our intention to have this Confirmation serve as the final documentation for this Transaction and, accordingly, no letter confirmation will follow.
 This Confirmation will be governed by and construed in accordance with the laws of New York, without reference to choice of law doctrine.